Wondering What to Feed Dog?

 Types of Dog food

-Dogs can be fed variety of dog foods as long as their nutritional needs are addressed.
+Dogs can be fed a variety of dog foods as long as their nutritional needs are addressed.
 Dog foods are commonly available in these following 5 forms.

 1. Dry Dog food